percona/percona-backup-mongodb/doc/source/running.rst

 For example, your configsvr nodes (listen port 27019) run on the same servers as the first shard's mongod nodes (listen port 27018, replica set name
 "sh1rs").
 Then you should start two
 |pbm-agent| processes on these servers, one process is connected to the shard
-(e.g. "mongodb://username:password@localhost:27018/") and another one to the configsvr node (e.g. "mongodb://username:password@localhost:27019/").
+("mongodb://username:password@localhost:27018/") and another one to the configsvr node ("mongodb://username:password@localhost:27019/").

 It is best to use the packaged service scripts to run |pbm-agent|.
 After adding the database connection configuration for them (see